Susan Nakawuki: Political career

-Ugandan parliament
+Ugandan parliament.

+Nakawuki is currently the member of parliament representing Mawokota South Constituency where she defeated FDC's Yusuf Nsibambi.
+She contested for this seat against six other contenders in the race in the 2026 general elections.

-Nakawuki served as a Ugandan member of parliament for Bukoto East constituency from 2006 to 2011 as a member of the Forum for Democratic Change.
-She won by 24,660 votes defeating Ddungu Henry Matovu (463 votes), lubega Samuel .W.M.
+Nakawuki served as a Ugandan member of parliament for Busiro East East constituency from 2006 to 2011 as a member of the Forum for Democratic Change.
+She won by 24,660 votes defeating Ddungu Henry Matovu (463 votes), Lubega Samuel .W.M.
 (2,357 votes), Nabukeera Sophia Kizza (540 votes) and Sebalu Mike Kennedy (17,860 votes).

 Nakawuki served on three committees in the parliament of Uganda and these included; the Legal and Parliamentary Affairs Committee, the Committee of Labour, Gender and Social Development and the Foreign Affairs Committee.

 Nakawuki contested in the 2021 general election to be a member of Parliament for Mawokota South under the National Resistance Movement and she lost the election to Nsibambi Yusuf who affiliated to Forum for Democratic Change.

 East African parliament

 Nakawuki served in the third (2012 - 2017) East African Legislative Assembly (EALA) as she was a member of the Forum for Democratic Change.
 In 2017, Nakawuki served in the fourth (18 December 2017- 18 December 2022) East African Legislative Assembly and she was not affiliated to any Ugandan political party.
-While in the EALA, she served the member of the General Purpose Committee, Accounts Committee, Legal, Rules and Privileges Committee.
+While in the EALA, she served as a member of the General Purpose Committee, Accounts Committee, Legal, Rules and Privileges Committee.
 She also served the Agriculture, Tourism and Natural Resources Committee.